Mvwestbury/AncientGenomicsWorkshop25/README.md

 * Convert distance matrix into newick file using FASTME `fastme -i Spottedmap_minind11.infile -o Spottedmap_minind11.tree`

-* The output can then be visualised with your favourite tree visualisation tool (e.g. figtree)
+* The output "Spottedmap_minind11.tree" can then be visualised with your favourite tree visualisation tool (e.g. figtree)

 ### Question: Is there structure in this dataset?
 Are there differences between the base call methods?

 ## Run analysis to infer gene flow (D-statistics)
+* This requires a new bamlist with the outgroup at the bottom (either striped hyena or aardwolf)
+* Compute Dstatistics in 1Mb blocks using a random base call approach in ANGSD

 `angsd -minmapQ 20 -minQ 20 -doCounts 1 -out Spottedmap_minind11_stripedH4 -nThreads 5 -doabbababa 1 -rmtrans 1 -b Bamlist_Dstats_striped.txt -rf ../../../Reference_genomes/Crocuta_scaffold1.txt -uniqueonly 1 -minind 11 -uselast 1 -blocksize 1000000 -ref ../../../Reference_genomes/Crocuta_scaffold1.fasta -checkbamheaders 0`

+* Perform block jacknifing with the R script as part of the ANGSD toolsuite

 `Rscript ~/Scripts/ANGSD_jackknife.R file=Spottedmap_minind11_stripedH4.abbababa indNames=Dstats_names.txt outfile=Spottedmap_minind11_stripedH4.jack`